CloudyOne/VideoIndexerExample/README.md

 # VideoIndexerExample

-This project is an example of difference ways i've tried to use the v2 Video Indexer API so i can get some assistance from the Video Indexer development team
+This project is an example of different ways i've tried to use the v2 Video Indexer API so i can get some assistance from the Video Indexer development team

 ### Prerequisites